JackLu1/Maze/README.md

 ## known bugs
 The algorithm is incapable of solving cases where there are multiple adjacent rows of stepping stones, such as in steppingStonesEverywhere.txt on Piazza.

+## v1
+- Implemented the displayer into the maze solver.